unahouExosite/docs/rpc/README.md

 ## Exosite JSON RPC API

-The JSON RPC API provides full featured access to data on the One Platform.
-It is intended for applications that need to do more than just read and write individual points.(For an API designed for bandwidth-constrained environments, see the HTTP Data Interface.)
+The JSON RPC API provides full featured access to data and resources on the One Platform.
+It is intended for applications that need to do more than just read and write individual points.
+(For an API designed for reading and writing data in bandwidth-constrained environments, see the HTTP Data Interface.)

 ### Table of Contents